aces/Loris-MRI/docs/scripts_md/MRI.md

   - $dbhr          : database handle reference
   - $db            : database object
   - $minc\_location : location of the MINC files
+  - $uploadID      : ID of the upload containing the scan

 RETURNS: textual name of scan type from the `mri_scan_type` table